floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_proxy.md

       xff:
         enabled: true
         remoteIpHeader: 'x-forwarded-for'
-        internalProxies: '<Kibana IP>'
+        internalProxies: '<Dashboards/Kibana IP>'
 ```

-To activate proxy authentication in Kibana, add the following line to `kibana.yml`:
+To activate proxy authentication in Dashboards/Kibana, add the following line to `openearch_dashboards.yml`/`kibana.yml`:

 ```
 searchguard.auth.type: "proxy"
 ```

-To pass the user and role headers that the authenticating proxy adds from Kibana to Search Guard, you need to add them to the HTTP header whitelist in `kibana.yml`:
+To pass the user and role headers that the authenticating proxy adds from Dashboards/Kibana to Search Guard, you need to add them to the HTTP header whitelist in `openearch_dashboards.yml`/`kibana.yml`:

 ```
 elasticsearch.requestHeadersWhitelist: ["authorization", "sgtenant", "x-proxy-user", "x-proxy-roles"]